Morpheuslabs-io/morpheus-bpaas/README.md

   This repo is dedicated to our collection of samples DApps and smart contract related apps.
 These application may have been modified from the original samples applications available in other repositories, to be used in Morpheus Labs BPaaS.
 The sample applications can be used as Tutorial or a starting point for further prototyping. https://github.com/Morpheuslabs-io/ethereum-sample-apps
 ## Blockchain Operation Console
-The Operations console aggregates the operational activities required to monitor and manage the Blockchain network provisioned on the platform .
+The Operations console aggregates the operational activities required to monitor and manage the Blockchain network provisioned on the platform.
+The Blockchain network are are managed by Blockchain Operation Console are Ethereum, HyperLedger Fabric, NEM and Multichain.
+More blockcahin networks will be added in future.